New superannuation rules: What’s changing?

 Your super fund will be "stapled" to you from job to job, and if your fund is underperforming it'll be named and shamed by the government.

-The government has outlined its plans for superannuation in its 2020 Federal Budget, which focus on reducing unnecessary fees for members and calling out poorly performing funds.
+The government's plans for superannuation, which it outlined in its 2020 Federal Budget, have officially been approved in the senate.
+These super changes focus on reducing unnecessary fees for members and calling out poorly performing funds.
 The government said Australians are paying $30 billion a year in super fees, which are among the highest in the world.

-Here's what the government is planning for the superannuation sector, and how it will impact your super.
+Here's how the superannuation changes will work, and how it will impact your super.

 Your fund will be stapled to you from job to job